 There is no assurance that equity would be served in any type of government.
 The accomplishment of any kind of government depends on the choice of the ruler, or political leaders chose by-elections.
 Actually, I esteem the nobility of the individual, balance, and equity.
 I accept democracy is any day superior to different other options.

-Example #3 of Example on Democracy Vs. Dictatorship
+Example #3 of Essay on Democracy Vs. Dictatorship

 Democracy and Dictatorship are two political ways of thinking.
 We regularly hear these two terms together as these two are the most typical kinds of government frequently inconsistent with each other.
 Democracy is the government of the individuals, which offers the right to all the qualified residents to take part in choosing their political leaders by giving them a voice in the enactment.
 Dictatorship gives total power to one individual, dictator.